Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_fee_distribution/emission_rollbacks_and_freeze_rules.md

 4. **Rollback Execution**
    - Minted tokens are burned or reclaimed
-   - Emission record status updated to `reversed`
+   - Fee Distribution record status updated to `reversed`
    - All related audit logs are appended with rollback hash

 5. **Validator Penalty (if applicable)**